JMUWRobotics/volksbot/README.md

 ### Information

 To use the general event interface the joysticks event file handle needs to be ruled to a non dynamic device handle.
-At the moment only the **Logitech F710** joystick is used and will be fully integrated.
-Therefor the backend will currently only implement this joystick.
+At the moment only the **Logitech F710** and the **Microsoft X-Box One** joysticks are _used_ and will be fully integrated.
+Therefor the backend will currently only implement these joysticks.

-However integrating further joysticks is possible by adapting the applied rules and adding the necessary interface implementations.
+However integrating further joysticks is easily possible by adapting the applied rules and adding the necessary interface implementations.

-### Instructions

-### Details

-### TODOs
+### How to use

+Unlike the old implementation it is no longer necessary to preemptively define the joysticks `/dev/input/*` Path.
+It will now automatically select one of the connected (and implemented) Joysticks.

+If multiple implemented joysticks are recognized, the one with the lowest number of its `/dev/input/js*` handle will be selected.
+This is usually the first connected joystick device.